 How can snoring be treated?

 At Groton Wellness we can be a partner to help you or someone you know stop snoring.
-Certain lifestyle changes may be all that are necessary to help certain patients stop snoring.
+Certain lifestyle changes may be all that is necessary to help certain patients stop snoring.
 A change in sleeping position – from the back to either side – may be all that is necessary to cease occurrences of snoring.
 Weight Control may be also a crucial undertaking for those patients who struggle with obesity.
-Facial shape/structure may also play a role in the severity of snoring and/or sleep apnea.
+Facial shape and structure may also play a role in the severity of snoring and/or sleep apnea.